ywaki-econ/ywaki-econ.github.io/_pages/about.md

 **Contact**: ywakiecon[at]gmail.com    (Please replace [at] with @.)

+Migration from my google sites is still on the way.
+Please let me know if files are missing or links are broken.
+You may find them on *[my google sites](https://sites.google.com/site/yuichirowaki/)*.

 Publications and Accepted Papers
 ======
 * ["Fiscal forward guidance: A case for selective transparency,"](https://drive.google.com/open?id=1w-WmG7i3Rl5QMfFZLGVC55cmWhgnVTL5) with Ippei Fujiwara.
 [Online Appendix](https://drive.google.com/open?id=1VwXvU-IluczL8804YzgoXwdshvRZtG0A).
 Accepted at ***the Journal of Monetary Economics***. [https://doi.org/10.1016/j.jmoneco.2019.10.007](https://doi.org/10.1016/j.jmoneco.2019.10.007),